 As author Doro Bush Koch did for the 2006 edition, she again has contacted hundreds of the late President’s friends and associates, conducted scores of interviews with dignitaries; tapped the memories of family members, including her late mother, her four brothers, and of course, her late father himself; and collected new information from the former President’s never-before released files.

-The result offers fascinating details about his tenure as head of the Republican National Committee during Watergate, Ambassador to the U.N., America’s liaison to China, and Vice President for eight years under Ronald Reagan.
+This memoir offers fascinating details about his tenure as head of the Republican National Committee during Watergate, Ambassador to the U.N., America’s liaison to China, and Vice President for eight years under Ronald Reagan.
 Doro shows how the 41st President felt when two of his sons entered politics.
 She also sheds new light on the unlikely friendship with the President’s once-rival Bill Clinton and former President Barack Obama.
-Distinguished by its many first-person accounts, never-before-published photos, and a foreword by the late Barbara Bush, MY FATHER, MY PRESIDENT is at once the history of a great man, and the chronicle of a rapidly changing nation.
+Distinguished by its many first-person accounts, never-before-published photos, and a foreword by the late Barbara Bush, My Father, My President is at once the history of a great man, and the chronicle of a rapidly changing nation.